-This keto food list is a great starting point for anyone new to a low carb lifestyle — everything on this list is safe to eat on a keto diet and most ingredients can be commonly found in supermarkets.
+This list of keto foods is a great starting point for anyone new to a low carb lifestyle — everything on this list is safe to eat in moderation on a keto diet, and most ingredients can be commonly found in supermarkets.

 - Brussels sprouts

 - Herbs, such as basil, cilantro, parsley, and mint

 - Green beans

 - Berries, such as blackberries, strawberries, raspberries, and blueberries

 All meats are keto friendly because they are pure protein and fat, containing zero carbs.
 Watch out for processed meats that may contain additives like sugar.

 - Sausages and ground meat, such as ground beef, ground pork, ground turkey, and ground chicken

 - Deli-style or lunch meats, such as roast beef, pastrami, and turkey slices

 - Cold cured meats, such as pepperoni, salami, and prosciutto